DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

     * **Encryption Export Controls**
         * Dept of Commerce details limitations on export of encryption productions outside of the US
     * **Privacy (US)**
-        * basis for privacy rights is in the Fourth Amendment to the US Constitution
+        * basis for privacy rights is in the Fourth Amendment to the US Constitution, however the Fourht amendment doesnt completely specify privacy
     * **Privacy (EU)**
         * General Data Protection Regulation (GDPR) is not a US law, but very likely to be mentioned
         * applies to any company with customers in the EU!